zmcgrath96/says_one_neuron_to_another/README.md

 ```
 In either case, a random sample will be taken from the test dataset (which has been provided) and a prediction will be made of which class it belongs to.

+To test predictions on the whole training set, the "-a" command can be added to the command line.
+This will test the accuracy of all elements in the test dataset and return the percent that were predicted correctly.

 For retraining, the necessary trainging datasets will need to be download from the links above and the .csv will need to be placed in their corresponding training_images/ folders.
 The neural networks can then be trained with:
 ```
 %> ptyhon3 train_nn.py -letters